rclone/rclone/README.md

 2. choose a name for your remote e.g. 'your-remote'
 3. choose 'premiumizeme' ('46')
 4. enter your realdebrid api key (https://real-debrid.com/apitoken)
-5. choose which directory you want to serve.
-I highly recommend using the "torrents" directory, since out-dated links are refreshed automatically.
-Using the "downloads" directory means that files older than a week will disappear.
 6. choose 'no advanced config'
 7. your RealDebrid remote is now set up.
-8. Mount the remote 'rclone cmount your-remote: your-destination:' - replace 'your-remote' with your remotes name. replace 'your-destination:' with a drive letter, e.g. 'X:'
+8. Mount the remote 'rclone cmount your-remote: your-destination:' - replace 'your-remote' with your remotes name. replace 'your-destination:' with a drive letter, e.g. 'X:' See the recommended tags section to speed up rclone!
 9. Enjoy!

 ### Recommended Tags when mounting:

-1. It is recommended to use the tag '--dir-cache-time 30s' when mounting, to regulary refresh the directory.
-2. It is recommended to use the tag '--vfs-cache-mode full' when mounting.
-Apperantly this speeds things up a bit.
+It is recommended to use the tags in this example mounting command:

-an example mounting command would look like this: 'rclone cmount rdtest: X: --dir-cache-time 10s --vfs-cache-mode full'
+'rclone cmount torrents: Y: --dir-cache-time=10s --vfs-cache-mode=full --read-only'

+This will significantly speed up the mounted drive and detect changes faster.

 ## Building it yourself (Windows)